Frequently Asked Questions about Coronavirus

 What can I do to avoid getting sick?

 The best way to prevent the spread of respiratory illnesses, including COVID-19 and influenza, is to avoid exposure to the virus.
-Take the CDC-recommended precautions to reduce your risk of exposure, including proper handwashing; avoiding touching your eyes, nose, and mouth; covering your cough or sneeze with a tissue, then throwing the tissue in a trash receptacle; cleaning and disinfecting frequently touched objects and surfaces; and avoiding close contact with people who are sick.
+Take the CDC-recommended precautions to reduce your risk of exposure, including proper handwashing; covering your mouth and nose with a cloth face cover when around others, covering coughs and sneezes and then throwing the tissue in a trash receptacle; cleaning and disinfecting frequently touched objects and surfaces; and avoiding close contact with people who are sick.

 How do I help prevent the spread of viruses, including coronavirus?